SufyanDevv/skipioo-extension/README.md

 - One click redirects you to the same video on [skipioo.com](https://skipioo.com) — completely ad-free
 - Lightweight: no tracking, no background processes, no permissions abuse
 - Works on all YouTube video URLs (`youtube.com/watch?v=...`)

 ---

+## Why Use Skipioo?

+Skipioo provides a cleaner way to watch YouTube videos.

+- Open YouTube videos in a dedicated player
+- Fast one-click access
+- Minimal interface
+- No account required
+- Open source extension

+---